celestiaorg/celestia-app/docs/architecture/adr-011-optimistic-blob-size-independent-inclusion-proofs-and-pfb-fraud-proofs.md

 This means that you will verify the Merkle proof over the subtree roots over the blob that was specified in the PFB transaction.
 The final step would be to calculate the commitment over the subtree roots for the final commitment.

-If the calculated commitment equals the commitment in the PFB transaction then reject the Fraud-Proof and block the full node, otherwise halt the chain as 2/3 of the validators signed an invalid block.
+If the calculated commitment equals the commitment in the PFB transaction then the fraud proof is invalid.
+One may block the full node that provided this fraud proof to mitigate DoS attacks.

-(TODO: We might need to verify the share after the blob to see if the blob ended if we want to prevent nested blob attacks.
-Forum post coming soon)
+If the calculated commitment doesn't equal the commitment in the PFB transaction, then the fraud proof is valid.
+Halt the chain as 2/3 of the validators signed an invalid block.

 ## Quantitative size comparison